 - November 2009 UMass personnel met with EPA personnel to review the plan and potential next steps in EPA's approval process.
-During this meeting, the topic of a Consent Agreement was discussed as a potential mechanism to manage the window glazing sealant and implement the Interim Measures plan. - March 2010 EPA provided a draft Consent Agreement to UMass for review.
-This has been followed by subsequent comments and discussions to the Agreement language. - February October 2010 Additional monitoring of the pilot test areas (wipe and bulk sample collection and analyses) as well as implementation of an expanded pilot test of different products was conducted. - November 2010 Project status and informational meeting with building occupants and stakeholders.
+During this meeting, the topic of a Consent Agreement was discussed as a potential mechanism to manage the window glazing sealant and implement the Interim Measures plan; - March 2010 EPA provided a draft Consent Agreement to UMass for review.
+This has been followed by subsequent comments and discussions to the Agreement language; - February October 2010 Additional monitoring of the pilot test areas (wipe and bulk sample collection and analyses) as well as implementation of an expanded pilot test of different products was conducted; - November 2010 Project status and informational meeting with building occupants and stakeholders; - February 2011 Revised draft Interim Measures Plan submitted to EPA; and - May 2011 and January 2012 Additional monitoring of the pilot test areas.